This Minnesota State Fair guide includes tips and information on food, rides, dates, ticket prices, hours, and accessibility.

 Minnesota State Fair Hours

 Most of the buildings open at 9am, except for the Food Building which opens at 8am.
-For rides, both Adventure Park and Mighty Midway open at 10am and Kidway opens at 9am.
+For rides, both Adventure Park and Kidway open at 9am and Mighty Midway opens at 10am.

-The fairgrounds close at midnight, with the ticket booths closing at 10pm.
-Most of the buildings close at 9pm, except for the Food Building which closes at 10pm.
-Adventure Park and Mighty Midway close at midnight and Kidway closes at 10:30pm.
+The fairgrounds close at 11pm, with the ticket booths closing at 9pm.
+Most of the buildings close at 9pm.
+Adventure Park and Mighty Midway close at 11pm and Kidway closes at 10pm.

 Minnesota State Fair Tickets

 We think the price of Minnesota State Fair tickets is relatively cheap; maybe all the other fairs we’ve gone to have been over priced lol!